javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 But why does this happen?

-A number is stored in memory in its binary form, a sequence of ones and zeroes.
+A number is stored in memory in its binary form, a sequence of bits - ones and zeroes.
 But fractions like `0.1`, `0.2` that look simple in the decimal numeric system are actually unending fractions in their binary form.

 In other words, what is `0.1`?
 It is one divided by ten `1/10`, one-tenth.
 In decimal numeral system such numbers are easily representable.
 Compare it to one-third: `1/3`.
 It becomes an endless fraction `0.33333(3)`.